Back to Funding

 Here are the 9 dimensions, organized by three overarching types of change:

-Creative practices can stimulate changing meanings
+Creative practice can stimulate changes in meanings

 Embodying